 7th Grade

-Students who choose Band, Strings, Chorus or year-long Intervention will choose this course first.
+Students may choose Band, Strings, or Chorus.
 These are year-long courses and count as two semesters.

-Each student must choose either PE or Health.
-These are both semester classes.
+Each student must choose PE, this is a semester classes.

 Then choose from the following to equal a total of four semesters.